jo-fleck/Taxsim.jl/README.md

 [TAXSIM](https://taxsim.nber.org) is a program of the National Bureau of Economic Research (NBER) which calculates liabilities under US federal and state income tax laws.
 It can be accessed by uploading tax filer information to the NBER's TAXSIM server.
 The program then computes a number of variables (income taxes, tax credits, etc.) and returns them.

 `Taxsim.jl` exchanges data between the Julia workspace and the server.
-Its function `taxsim32` supports [TAXSIM version 32](https://taxsim.nber.org/taxsim32/) and future versions will be included.
+Its function `taxsim32` supports the latest [TAXSIM version 32](https://taxsim.nber.org/taxsim32/).
+Future versions will be included.

 #### Acknowledgments